plu5/smart-mode-line-powerline2/README.md

 `powerline-active2` — inner layer of active modeline.

-You might need to restart for the separators to properly update.
+You may need to restart for the separators to properly update.

 Additionally you should have a look at the Smart Mode Line Faces customization group (`M-x customize-group smart-mode-line-faces`).